kubernetes/kubernetes/examples/podsecuritypolicy/rbac/README.md

 ### Roles and bindings

-In order to a `PodSecurityPolicy` a user must have the ability to perform the `use` verb on the policy.
+In order to create a pod with a `securityContext`, a user must have the ability to perform the `use` verb on a `PodSecurityPolicy` that allows that context.
 The `use` verb is a special verb that grants access to use the policy while not allowing any other access.
 This verb is specific to `PodSecurityPolicy`.
 To enable the `use` access we will create cluster roles.
 In this example we will provide the roles:

 1. `restricted-psp-user`: this role allows the `use` verb on the `restricted` policy only
 2. `privileged-psp-user`: this role allows the `use` verb on the `privileged` policy only